Klipper3d/klipper/docs/TMC_Drivers.md

 A few prerequisites are needed to use sensorless homing:

-1. A StallGuard capable TMC stepper driver (tmc2130, tmc2209, tmc2660,
+1. A stallGuard capable TMC stepper driver (tmc2130, tmc2209, tmc2660,
    or tmc5160).
 2. SPI / UART interface of the TMC driver wired to micro-controller (stand-alone mode does not work).